-The certificate in gender and women's studies at the graduate level may be earned by students enrolled in a graduate program at the University of Wisconsin–Madison.
-Generally, the associate chair serves as the advisor.
-Interested students should meet with the associate chair early in the process to plan a course of study and to declare their intention to earn the certificate.
-Students must meet all of the following requirements in order to earn the certificate at the graduate level:
+The Gender and Women's Studies Certificate at the graduate level may be earned by students enrolled in a graduate program at the University of Wisconsin–Madison.
+Interested students should meet with the director of graduate studies, who serves as the advisor, early in the process to plan a course of study and to declare their intention to earn the certificate.

 - Enrollment in a graduate program at the University of Wisconsin–Madison.